tinyg210/localstack-tc-init-hooks/README.md

               "/etc/localstack/init/ready.d/init.sh");
 ```

-The file mode `775` was mainly chosen for the ease of use.
+The file mode `775` was mainly chosen for ease of use.
 It is commonly applied when you want to grant read, write, and execute permissions to the owner and group,
 while allowing read and execute permissions to others.

 ## Conclusion

-Make sure you always check the documentation for the latest updates on new versions of LocalStack and you can always reach out on
+Make sure you always check the documentation for the latest updates on new versions of LocalStack, and you can always reach out on
 [discuss](https://discuss.localstack.cloud/) or [Slack](https://localstack-community.slack.com).

 You can learn more about [Testcontainrs](https://java.testcontainers.org/) on their site.